jetbase-io/jetbase-express-sql/README.md

 # Running express server in docker

-In order to start rails api inside of docker run the following commands
+In order to start express.js api inside of docker run the following commands

 ```
 docker-compose build
 ```
-_this command will build a docker image of rails app_
+_this command will build a docker image of node.js app_

 _next step we should create database_